 This project draws inspiration from the classic Halloween prop candy bowl where a rubber hand reaches down to grab a trick or treater's as he/she reaches down to grab a piece of candy.
 In this case, however, we will be using a biting jack-o-lantern to create a similar effect.
 When trick or treaters stick their hands into the mouth of the jack-o-lantern to pick up pieces of candy, they are met by a surprise.
 The mouth closes on their hand, the eyes light up, and there is an evil laugh played as if coming from the jack-o-lantern itself!
 This is all accomplished through the use of an Arduino with the Grove Shield, coordinating inputs from a ping sensor, to initiate all of those actions.
 More on that later, though!
 Let's get to it!

-If you think this project is cool, please consider voting for me in the Instructables Halloween Contest!
+If you think this project is cool, please consider voting for me!
 The vote button can be found in the upper right hand corner when viewing this project.

 Step 1: Materials